steven2358/awesome-generative-ai/README.md

 - [Hypotenuse AI](https://www.hypotenuse.ai/) - Turn a few keywords into original, insightful articles, product descriptions and social media copy with AI copywriting.
 - [co:here](https://cohere.ai/) - Cohere provides access to advanced Large Language Models and NLP tools.
 - [Elicit](https://elicit.org/) - Elicit uses language models to help you automate research workflows, like parts of literature review.
-- [genei](https://www.genei.io/) - Summarise academic articles in seconds and save 80% on your research times
+- [genei](https://www.genei.io/) - Summarise academic articles in seconds and save 80% on your research times.
 - [Lavender](https://www.lavender.ai/) - Lavender email assistent helps you get more replies in less time.
 - [Lex](https://lex.page/) - A word processor with artificial intelligence baked in, so you can write faster.
 - [Jenni](https://jenni.ai/) - Jenni is the ultimate writing assistant that saves you hours of ideation and writing time.